michaelfaran/The-ACFSA-V2.0-Analyte-Classification-and-Feature-Selection-Algorithm/README.md

   - ARI: The adjusted Rand index of the classifier versus the ground truth labels.
   - updated_num_sensors: The current remaining number of sensors.

-- First_and_Last_Iterations_PCA.(fig|png)This figure shows the first-iteration and default working-point results of the PCA plot, where WP2 influences which N is shown.
+- First_and_Last_Iterations_PCA.(fig|png): This figure shows the first-iteration and default working-point results of the PCA plot, where WP2 influences which N is shown.
-- &lt;Classifier&gt;_Classifier_First_and_Last_Iteration.(fig|png)This figure shows the first-iteration and default working-point results of the decision lines plot, where WP2 influences which N is shown.
+- &lt;Classifier&gt;_Classifier_First_and_Last_Iteration.(fig|png): This figure shows the first-iteration and default working-point results of the decision lines plot, where WP2 influences which N is shown.
   &lt;Classifier&gt; is:
   – QDA if classifierFlag = 0
   – Vor if classifierFlag = 1